 The earlier you purchase tickets, the better chance you will choose a good seat.

 Waiting until the seats are the least expensive isn’t always the best option because only the “undesirable” seats will be available at that point.

 Getting a good seat can really help make a long flight a little easier.
-It may even be worth it to upgrade to business or first class for at least part of your trip.
+It may even be worth it to upgrade to premium economy or business class for part of your trip.